Nonprofit Tax Law and guidelines:

 TEAR Down Tennis Backboard amplifying noise &

 Damages to adjacent tennis courts.
-Lawsuit ConsequentialDamages incurred by Defendant City Manager David C. Biggs, City Attorney John Patrick Tang/Jarvis Fay Doporto LLP, violation of Uniform Public Construction Cost Accounting Act (UPCCAA) at Hercules Council Meeting on June 28, 2016 (UPCCAA never adopted, fabricated Minutes posted at Dec 05, 2015 Hercules Council Meeting.)
+Lawsuit ConsequentialDamages OVER "$500K" incurred by Defendant City Manager David C. Biggs, City Attorney John Patrick Tang/Jarvis Fay Doporto LLP, AND DAN ROMERO AND MYRNA DE VERA, MISUSE Of Uniform Public Construction Cost Accounting Act (UPCCAA) at Hercules Council Meeting on June 28, 2016 (UPCCAA never adopted, fabricated Minutes posted at Dec 05, 2015 Hercules Council Meeting.)

 Copyright Registration Certificates under the seal of the Copyright Office of the Library of Congress,